farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

     generated at doc build time, and raise errors if they don't match.
 Also, can be applied to the entire ``.. ipython`` block as a directive option with ``:doctest:``.

+.. todo:: Document the magics.py sphinx extension!!

+   The ``.. magic::`` directive doesn't appear to be documented at all.

 Automatically generated documentation